dbucher97/rbm-nqs/README.md

-# RBM-NQS Application
+# RBM-NNQS Application

-This repository features a Restricted Boltzmann Machine (RBM) implementation for Kitaev's toric code and the Kitaev Honeycomb Model (KHM).
+This repository features a Restricted Boltzmann Machine (RBM) neural network quantum state (NNQS) implementation for Kitaev's toric code and the Kitaev Honeycomb Model (KHM).
 The code is easily extensible with new models and lattices.

-### Building
+## Building

 The program depends on `Eigen3`, `Boost` (ProgramOptions) `MPI` and `Googletest`, and has been only developed for UNIX based systems.
 The repository